Parametric bootstrap inference for stratified models with high-dimensional nuisance specifications: Introduction

 \section{Introduction}

 Standard likelihood inference about a scalar parameter of interest is based on the asymptotic normality of likelihood pivots, such as the signed likelihood root, score and Wald statistics.
 This asymptotic approximation can be quite inaccurate in the presence of many nuisance parameters.
-An alternative, which guarantees higher accuracy, is based on the asymptotic normality of an analytical modification of the signed likelihood root, termed modified signed likelihood root \citep[see for instance][Chapter 7]{Severini:2000}.
+An alternative, which guarantees higher accuracy, is based on the asymptotic normality of analytical modifications of the signed likelihood root, generally termed modified signed likelihood root \citep[see for instance][Chapter 7]{Severini:2000}.
 In a two-index stratified asymptotic setting, in which both the dimension of the data and the number of nuisance parameters grow, the modified signed likelihood root has been proved to be highly accurate even in rather extreme scenarios with many nuisance parameters and very limited information \citep{Sartori:2003}.

-Parametric bootstrap methods provide an alternative assessment of tail probabilities for likelihood pivots and, in standard asymptotic settings, where the number of nuisance parameters is fixed and regularity conditions are satisfied \citep[Section 3.4]{Severini:2000}, have been shown to guarantee the same level of asymptotic accuracy as analytical modifications of the signed likelihood root \citep[see][Chapter 11]{Young.Smith:2005}.
-In particular, the two main variants of parametric bootstrap are constrained or unconstrained bootstrap (also know as conventional bootstrap).
+Parametric bootstrap methods provide an alternative assessment of tail probabilities for likelihood pivots and, in standard asymptotic settings, where the number of nuisance parameters is fixed and regularity conditions are satisfied \citep[Section 3.4]{Severini:2000}, have been shown to guarantee an equivalent level of asymptotic accuracy as analytical modifications of the signed likelihood root \citep[see][Chapter 11]{Young.Smith:2005}.
+In particular, the two main variants of parametric bootstrap are constrained and unconstrained bootstrap (also know as conventional bootstrap).
 In the latter, the sampling distribution of the statistic is computed at the full maximum likelihood estimate, and in the former at the constrained maximum likelihood estimate for a given value of the parameter of interest.
-In standard asymptotic settings, constrained bootstrap \citep{DiCiccio.etal:2001, Lee.Young:2005} corrects inference about a scalar parameter in the presence of nuisance parameters to higher order than unconstrained bootstrap.
+In standard asymptotic settings, constrained bootstrap \citep{DiCiccio.etal:2001, Lee.Young:2005} corrects inference about a scalar parameter in the presence of nuisance parameters to a higher order than unconstrained bootstrap.
+On the other hand, numerical differences are rarely detectable.
 Although bootstrap methods are, typically, more computationally demanding than analytical approximations to the distribution of pivots, they are available in some non-regular cases in which the modified signed likelihood root is not computable.